fleetdm/fleet/handbook/people.md

 1. Once an offer is accepted in writing, reply to the candidate, CCing Eric via his Fleet email address to introduce the candidate to him.

-2. Eric creates a [hiring issue](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/hiring.md) for the new team member in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) repo and go through the checklist items.
+2. Eric creates a [hiring issue](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/hiring.md) for the new team member in the [fleetdm/confidential](https://github.com/fleetdm/confidential/issues) repo.
+Eric will use this issue to keep track of the hiring tasks for the new team member.

-3. Eric reaches out to the new team member to get any information he needs to send them an agreement and onboard them into our payroll system.
+3. Eric reaches out to the new team member via email to get any information he will need to prepare an agreement and add them into our payroll system.

    - **for US team members**: Eric will send the new team members agreement through [Docusign](https://www.docusign.com/).
    After an agreement is signed and stored in the correct Google Drive folder, Eric will invite the new team member to onboard in [Gusto](https://www.gusto.com/).
 If the new team member is a W-2 employee, Eric will reach out to them and schedule an I-9 verification meeting.